Weilei424/secret-engine/docs/architecture.md

 ### Write secret

 1. A client sends `POST /api/v1/kv/<mount>/<path>/<key>` with a bearer token and plaintext secret value.
-2. The server validates the bearer token against the configured bootstrap token.
+2. The server validates the bearer token against stored service tokens (after initialization).
 3. The server encrypts the plaintext using the configured cipher implementation.
 4. The server stores the encrypted payload, algorithm identifier, and version metadata in PostgreSQL.
 5. The server returns mount/path/key/version metadata.